-5. Serial Ports
+5 Serial Ports

-The four PC compatible asynchronous serial ports (COM1 through COM4) provide a means to communicate with external serial devices such as printers, modems, etc. Each is independently configured as a standard PC COM port that is compatible with the National Semiconductor NS16C450.
+The two PC compatible asynchronous serial ports (COM1 and COM2) provide a means to communicate with external serial devices such as printers, modems, etc. Each is independently configured as a standard PC COM port that is compatible with the National Semiconductor NS16C450.
 Alternatively, these ports can be changed to the 16C550 mode with 16 byte FIFOs in both the receive and transmit UART channels.
 COM1 appears in the I/O space at 3F8h - 3FFh and uses IRQ4.
 COM2 is located at 2F8h - 2FFh and uses IRQ3.
-COM3 appears in the I/O space at 3E8h-3EFh.
-COM4 appears in the I/O space at 2E8h-2EFh.
-COM3 and COM4 have a non-standard method for configuring interrupts; see section 5.6 COM3 and COM4 Interrupt Configuration Register for details.

 By changing an internal configuration register in the Elan520, the serial clock to the COM ports can be switched to a 10 times rate (18.432 MHz).
 This feature allows baud rates higher than 115 Kbaud (such as 230K baud or 576K baud), as well as non-standard lower baud rates (such as 24 Kbaud).
-See Appendix F for further information, COM1 & COM2 only
+See Appendix G for further information.

 The COM1 and COM2 ports may also be configured to use a DMA channel, which may be useful when very high baud rates are being used.

-Download the AMD Elan SC520 user's manual for further details.
+See the AMD Elan520 User's Manual for further details.